mrexodia/mrexodia/README.md

 - MCP Server for IDA Pro to allow LLMs to interact with IDA directly: [ida-pro-mcp](https://github.com/mrexodia/ida-pro-mcp)
 - A beginner-friendly build system based on CMake and TOML: [cmkr](https://github.com/build-cpp/cmkr)
-- A python library to call functions in dump files (useful for malware analysis): [dumpulator](https://github.com/mrexodia/dumpulator)
-- A ghetto user mode emulator for kernel drivers to analyze an anti-cheat: [driver_unpacking](https://github.com/mrexodia/driver_unpacking)
+- Interactive web dashboard to monitor and analyze your coding agent API costs: [agent-cost-dashboard](https://github.com/mrexodia/agent-cost-dashboard)
+- Python bindings for the LLVM-C API using nanobind: [llvm-nanobind](https://github.com/LLVMParty/llvm-nanobind)
+- Boot loader and emulator for real mode written in C/Python: [x86-real-mode-bootloader](https://github.com/mrexodia/x86-real-mode-bootloader)

 See the pinned repositories below for other interesting things I've been up to.